GoutamVerma/ETH-Aware/README.md

 This script will ask you for the following information:

-- Which Ethereum client you are using (Nethermind, Geth, Besu, or Other)
+- Which Ethereum client you are using (Nethermind, Geth, Besu, Erigon or Other)
 - Your Grafana Cloud credentials for remote_write (username, URL, and key)

 You can find the `/api/prom/push` URL, username, and password for your metrics endpoint by clicking on Details in the Prometheus card of the [Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/).
 After providing this information, the script will start the Prometheus, Node_exporter in background and set up the remote_write for Prometheus.